acidsound/meteor-jade/README.md

-dalgard:jade 0.5.4
+spectrum:jade 0.5.5
 ==================

-This package is a fork of [`mquandalle:jade`](https://github.com/mquandalle/meteor-jade) and will be kept in sync with the original.
+This package is a fork of [`dalgard:jade`](https://github.com/dalgard/meteor-jade) and will be kept in sync with the original.

 Hopefully, the two packages can be merged at some point.